-A very short trip in Malaysia, only 5 days, but some unforgettable memories!
-From Penang Island to Langkawi is a magical itinerary that will fulfill most of your dreams of wonderful sand beaches, luxurious vegetation and spiritual enlightenment!
+A very short trip to Malaysia, only 5 days, but some unforgettable memories!
+From Penang Island to Langkawi is a magical itinerary that will fulfill most of your dreams of wonderful sand beaches, luxurious vegetation, and spiritual enlightenment!

 This trip was made without planning much in advance but with the (useful) help of the Lonely Planet: Southeast Asia on a Shoestring travel guide

 We reached Penang Island after a long night on a bus, which took us from Kuala Lumpur to George Town, the capital of the State of Penang.